Through the Looking Glass: Life behind the knife.

 The London Borough of Waltham Forest is one of the most deprived boroughs in London having some areas with the highest deprivation in the UK.
 Young people participating in this project are likely to face barriers because of their poor socio-economic backgrounds and may have had direct lived experiences of knife crime.

 This project is an opportunity for young people at risk to discover and develop their creative skills in a safe space.
 This work is not intended to be therapeutic, however social prescribing evidences this.
-Also that art has a powerful way of aiding healing and the artist will initiate an environment where this is possible.

 This project is funded by Arts Council England: